Node.js TCP/IP Networking: OS Sockets & Ports

 });

 VPNs and multiple interfaces add route surprises.
-A destination that worked yesterday may take a tunnel route today.
+A destination that worked yesterday may use a tunnel route today.
 The Node code did not change.
 The routing table did. socket.localAddress is often the first clue because it shows the source address selected for the connection.
 If that address belongs to a VPN or container interface, route lookup is already steering traffic away from the interface you expected.

 Three Paths From the Same Code